pedroassuncaofilho/pedroassuncaofilho.github.io/_pages/about.md

 ---

 ### Office address

-Professor of Mathematics
+I am currently a mathematics professor at the Federal Institute of Science and Technology of Goiás(IFG)([IFG](https://www.ifg.edu.br/goianiaoeste)), a career I began in 2016 as a Basic, Technical and Techonological Education (EBTT) teacher.
-Federal Institute of Goiás, 2016 – Present ([IFG](https://www.ifg.edu.br/goianiaoeste))
+- Professor of Mathematics Federal Institute of Goiás, 2016 – Present Rua RF 17, Quinhão 1, Fazenda Santa Rita, Residencial Flórida, Goiânia – GO.
- Rua RF 17, Quinhão 1, Fazenda Santa Rita, Residencial Flórida, Goiânia – GO.
+I previously served as a substitute mathematics professor at the Federal University of Goiás from 2014 to 2016.

-- Teach undergraduate courses for Civil Engineering,  Systems Analysis and Development and Bachelor's Degree in Biological Sciences
+- Teach undergraduate courses for Civil Engineering,  Systems Analysis and Development and Bachelor's Degree in Biological Sciences IFG (Formosa/GO)
 - Teaches mathematics for high school and adult education (EJA) programs

 Researcher in Multobjective Optimization